 Sounds easy, right?

 Sure it does.
 But what sounds easy rarely is easy.
 It’s more difficult than we think.
 Why?
-Well, we get comfortable and we let that mean little voice in our head run away with everything but the fine linens.
+Well, we get comfortable, and we let that mean little voice in our head run away with everything but the fine china.
 If that little voice could talk us out of being a participant in life, it would.
-It would keep us huddled in a corner like a frightened recluse.
+It would keep us huddled in a corner like a frightened little mouse.

 That’s why we need to be mindful of creativity and happiness killers that can hold us back from our greatness in both life and our creative work.

 6 Mental Habits That Kill Creativity and Happiness